captbaritone/eslint-plugin-hss-i18n/docs/rules/require-gettext-literal.md

-# Prevent calling I18n.gettext with anything other than a literal string. (gettext-literal)
+# Prevent calling I18n.gettext with anything other than a literal string. (require-gettext-literal)

 Our translation setup depends upon our ability to extract translatable strings from our code base.
 If the string you wish to translate is defined outside of